Artists respond to the climate crisis

 Luke Myers

-The film could be read as a call for protecting cold-water flows, restoring estuaries and river connectivity, and supporting monitoring and climate-aware recovery so this ancient fish still has a future, and spectacles such as this continue to captivate.
+The film may be seen as a call for protecting cold-water flows, restoring estuaries and river connectivity, and supporting monitoring and climate-aware recovery so this ancient fish still has a future, and spectacles such as this continue to captivate.
 “The sight of a fish breaching, silvery body arching high in the air, before a dramatic crash back into the water, has captivated us across time and culture” Myers tells us.
 “Ancient theories held that fish leap due to parasites.
 Recent scientific research suggests sturgeon jump for communication, or air bladder adjustment.
 But no one knows for sure.”

 Production: Luke Myers